 Throughout the year, you will be asked to participate in various school fundraising efforts listed in this section.
 Please know that each and every gift received positively impacts the quality of Aidan Montessori School.
 Only you can determine how much to give, but we ask each family to be as generous as possible and to participate in as many ways as they can.

 After tuition, the Aidan Fund, Aidan's Annual Giving is Aidan’s largest source of income.
 It helps to fill the gap between tuition income and the actual cost of an Aidan education.
 We ask that you make the Aidan Fund one of your families philanthropic priorities.
 Generous contributions help us to provide our students with the best educational experience possible by supporting classroom materials, faculty and staff salaries and benefits, professional development, maintenance for building and grounds, and much more.

 Independent schools, like Aidan, rely on voluntary support of current parents, alumni, faculty, staff, alumni families, grandparents, and friends of the school to support The Aidan Fund.
 Our goal is always to reach 100% participation from our current families as well as our faculty and staff and for significant participation from our other constituent groups.

 All members of the Aidan community are contacted in the fall with information about the year’s Annual Giving effort.
 Then, volunteers follow up to answer any questions you may have or to help you make your gift.
 Contributions to The Aidan Fund must be received by June 30 to include your participation in that year’s efforts.

-Aidan’s Annual Auction for Financial Aid is held in March with all proceeds benefiting our Financial Aid Program.
+Aidan’s Auction is held annually in March with all proceeds benefiting our Financial Aid Program.
 At Aidan, between 15% and 20% of our families receive some form of tuition assistance.
-We hope that your family will choose to participate in this effort – whether you donate an item, help as a volunteer, bid during the online auction, attend the live auction, raise your paddle during our Fund-A-Student appeal, or all of the above.
+We hope that your family will choose to participate in this effort – whether you donate an item, help as a volunteer, bid during the auction, attend the live auction, raise your paddle during our Fund-A-Student appeal, or all of the above.
 The Auction provides a fun, social atmosphere for the Aidan community to provide philanthropic support for the school.